 - (1) A study reporting no identification of increased cancer risk in high background radiation area in India where the cumulative radiation dose is 500 mGy or higher.
 (Nair et al.2009) - (2) A study covering the excessive relative risk of solid cancer mortalities among atomic bomb survivors in Hiroshima and Nagasaki.
-A significant linearity was observed for dose-response relationship in groups exposed to the dose range of 0-125 mSv, but no significant relationship was observed in groups exposed to the dose range of 0-100 mSv.
-(Preston et al. 2003) - (3) A study reporting estimated relative risk of leukemia mortalities among atomic bomb survivors in Hiroshima and
+A significant linearity was observed for dose-response relationship in the dose range of 0-125 mSv, but no significant relationship was observed in the dose range of 0-100 mSv.
+(Preston et al. 2003) - (3) A study reporting estimated relative risk of leukemia mortalities among atomic bomb survivors in Hiroshima and Nagasaki.

-Nagasaki.
 In the case where the estimated relative risk of leukemia mortalities among atomic bomb survivors in Hiroshima and Nagasaki was compared to those in the control group (0 Gy), statistically significant increase was observed in organ-absorbed dose over 0.2 Gy, but no significant difference was observed in dose below 0.2 Gy.
 (Shimizu et al. 1988)

-Based on the above mentioned researches, the WG concludes that more than approximately 100 mSv of cumulative effective doses of radiation during lifetime could increase the risk of effect on health.
+Based on the above mentioned researches, in regards to the assessment of the effect of food on health, FSCJ concludes that more than around 100 mSv of the extra cumulative effective doses: cumulative effective doses of radiation during lifetime, could increase the risk of effect on health.
 The amount does not include radiation from natural environment and medical exposure.